 Boil jars and lids to sterilize and heat them.
 Another way to accomplish this is to wash the jars and lids in your dishwasher.
 The steam in the dishwasher will keep the jars and lids hot until you need them if you don't open the door.

 Fill the jars halfway with hot soup solids, such as vegetables, meat and beans.
 Ladle in soup broth, leaving a 1-inch head space.
 Rap the edge of the jars with a wooden spoon to release any air bubbles.
 Screw on the jar lids.

 Process the jars in a pressure canner at 11 pounds for a dial-gauge canner and 10 pounds for a weighted-gauge canner if you live within 2000 feet of sea level.
 For every 2000 feet above sea level, add 1 pound of pressure.
 Process for 75 minutes.
 Soup with seafood in it should be processed for 100 minutes.
 Put 2 or 3 inches of water in the pressure cooker and bring the water to 180 degrees.
 Insert the jars in the rack and lower the rack into the pot.
 Put the lid on the pot, but not the weight yet.
 Bring the water to boiling on high until steam flows through the vent.
 Add the weight and allow the cooker to pressurize.
 Start your timing.
 Take the canner from the heat when the time is up and allow to cool naturally.
 Remove the weight carefully once it reads zero pressure.
 Remove the vent port once the canner is fully depressurized and let sit for 10 minutes before removing the lid.

 - Photo Credit soup image by AGphotographer from Fotolia.com

 How to Cook Ham Hocks in a Pressure Cooker

-Ham hocks, like all pork products, are best cooked until they are falling off the bone.
+Ham hocks, like many pork products, are best cooked until they are falling off the bone.
 While this can be accomplished in...